MBBS in Georgia

 - 10. Global PG Opportunities - Easier pathway to USMLE, PLAB, or EU residencies post-graduation.

-Indian students' MBBS eligibility requirements in Georgia
+Indian Students Study MBBS in Georgia Eligibility Requirements

 - 1. Globally Valid Degree - Recognized by WHO, NMC, ECFMG, and WFME for practice in India, EU, US, and beyond.